-- a) Students are to form a single-file line leading to the serving areas. - b) Cutting in line is prohibited. - c) All trash and refuse should be disposed of in the appropriate garbage containers.
-No trash is to be left on tables. - d) No food, utensils, refuse, or other objects are to be thrown in the cafeteria.
+- Students are to form a single-file line leading to the serving areas. - Headphones of any type are not to be worn in while in the food service line.

+- Cutting in line is prohibited. - All trash and refuse should be disposed of in the appropriate garbage containers.
+No trash is to be left on tables. - No food, utensils, refuse, or other objects are to be thrown in the cafeteria.